SalceMLH/mlh-hackathon-snap-kit-starter/README.md

 This project requires the following tools:

-- Firebase - A mobile and web application development platform.
+* Firebase - A mobile and web application development platform.
 Firebase’s Cloud Firestore will store and sync messages between users of your app.
-- Node.js - An open-source, cross-platform JavaScript run-time environment that executes JavaScript code outside of a browser.
+* Node.js - An open-source, cross-platform JavaScript run-time environment that executes JavaScript code outside of a browser.
-- Snap Kit SDK - Lets hackers like you integrate some of Snapchat's best features across your hacks.
+* Snap Kit SDK - Lets hackers like you integrate some of Snapchat's best features across your hacks.

+To get started, create a [Firebase](https://console.firebase.google.com/) and [Snap kit](https://kit.snapchat.com/) account if you haven't already, you can use your Snapchat credentials if you have one to log into Snap Kit.

 # Getting Started

+**Step 1: Creating a Firebase account**

-**Step 1: Configuring your SnapKit SDK**
+**Step 2: Configuring the Snap Kit SDK**

+# Getting Started